Maxprofs/Simlyn/README.md

 ![Simlyn Power BI](https://raw.githubusercontent.com/chris-to-pher/Simlyn/master/Screenshots/Simlyn_PowerBi.JPG)

 ## Offline Mode
 You can also run Simlyn in offline mode.
-This means that the Node app has no interaction to the cloud and the hardware device.
+This means that the Node app has no interaction to the cloud (except Cosmos DB) and the hardware device.

 1. Open the command line tool and set the environment variables below
     - `set Azure.IoT.IoTHub.ConnectionString=<randomstring>`